stopbeingpoor/trading-game/memory-bank/context.md

 ---

 ## Key Decisions / Learnings (Recent/Tactical)
+- Passed `walletBalance` prop from `InteractiveTradingPreview.jsx` to `TradingActions.jsx` to enable dynamic display. *(2025-05-01)*
+- Removed the span displaying the sanity value in `GameHeader.jsx` to comply with the latest feedback. *(2025-05-01)*
+- Set the font size of the sanity value in `GameHeader.jsx` to 10px using an inline style to meet user feedback requirements. *(2025-05-01)*
+- Restructured the `.sanity-container` in `GameHeader.jsx` using Tailwind flexbox (`flex items-center gap-x-2`) to achieve the mandated horizontal alignment of the brain icon, sanity bar, and sanity value. *(2025-05-01)*
 - Corrected keys in `characterImages` map within `GameHeader.jsx` to include spaces ('Nervous Newbie', 'Full Degen') matching the names passed from `CharacterSelect.jsx`, resolving the display issue. *(2025-05-01)*
 - Modified Sanity decrease rules in `InteractiveTradingPreview.jsx`: High Leverage/PNL Swing now triggers at Leverage > 10 & PNL% > 5% (was >50 & >10%) with a -0.3 decrease (was -0.15); Closing a losing position now causes a -0.5 decrease (was -0.3). *(2025-05-01)*
 - Modified Sanity mechanic: Removed conditions for sanity increase (positive PNL, profitable close).
 Sanity now only decreases or stays the same. *(2025-05-01)*